Setting up PSCAD Training Software (Certificate Licensing)

 Step 3 – Activate a License

-3.1 Configure your Machine for Certificate Licensing Using the Fortran Medic Utility
+3.1 Configure your machine for Certificate Licensing using the Fortran Medic utility:

 a.
 Download the latest Fortran Medic utility from this link, and extract both files: